fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 adversarial, but with sufficient uncertainty to say "don't take this explanation too seriously".

-#### Peter Clark: can you explain the significance of the clusters in the H2O screen
+#### Can you explain the significance of the clusters in the H2O interpretability interface?

 Patrick: We chose to use clusters in the training data, instead of bootstrapped or simulated samples around a row of data, to construct local regions on which